-Rachel Shapiro is an associate in Weil’s Mergers & Acquisitions practice and is based in New York.
-Ms. Shapiro participates in the representation of public and private companies, including private equity funds, in mergers, acquisitions and divestitures.
+Rachel Shapiro is counsel in Weil’s Mergers & Acquisitions practice and is based in New York.
+Rachel participates in the representation of public and private companies, including private equity funds, in mergers, acquisitions and divestitures.
 She also participates in advising clients regarding general corporate matters, including reporting requirements, corporate governance issues, integration matters and other strategic considerations.

 - Avolon Holdings Limited (a portfolio company of Cinven Partners, CVC Capital Partners and Oak Hill Capital Partners) in its $7.6 billion sale to Bohai Leasing Co., Ltd. (n/k/a Bohai Financial Investment Holding Co., Ltd.)

 - Brookfield Asset Management Inc. and Brookfield Property Partners LP (BPY) in BPY's $14.4 billion acquisition of the approximately 66% of common stock that it did not already own of GGP Inc. (f/k/a General Growth Properties Inc.)